BscCanCode/Basic_File_Manager.py/README.md

 ---

 ## Fun Fact
-- Took me one hour to write and half an hour fix errors
+- Took one hour to write and 30 minutes to analyze and rectify the errors